oxygasa/trello_testing_project/Diary.md

 **08 Mar 2022 - Testing job**
 * English assessment preparations.
 The date for exams is 11 Mar 2022.
-* Automation Framework and project structure creation has been started.
+* Automation Framework and project structure creation has been finished.
 * Automation Tools (Dependencies) have been added and plugged in to the project structure.

 **09 Mar - 10 Mar 2022 - External job**